-On January 1 coincident with or next following the date the active Employee attains age 70, the amount of Life and AD&D insurance showing in your personalized Summary of Benefits will be reduced to 30% of that amount.
-If the amount of coverage is greater than \$250,000, that amount will be reduced to \$250,000 then 30% of that amount.

-Refer to "Continuation After Retirement" for further reduction information.
+On January 1 coincident with or next following the date an active Employee attains age 70, the amount of Life and AD&D insurance showing in your personalized Summary of Benefits will be reduced to 30% of that amount.
+Coverage amounts will be rounded down to the nearest \$1000 of coverage.
+For example, if your coverage amount is \$50,000, the reduced coverage amount will be \$15,000.
+If the amount of coverage is greater than \$250,000, that amount will be reduced to \$75,000.
+This benefit will not be further reduced unless you elect to reduce your coverage to \$15,000 (see "Continuation after Retirement" below.)